Wesbest/KubernetesForEveryone/README.md

         - containerPort: 80
 ```

-As you can see it has version 1.
-Currently they are already on version 5.
-With a single command we can update the the pods.
-When you do so, don't forget to check your browser.
-Before proceeding to the next steps, wait till the application has been updated in your browser.
+As you can see our old deployment uses docker image with tag v1.
+The developers are already finished with version 5.
+With a single command we can update the version of our deployed pods.
+If you want to see how quick the application is updated, make sure to keep an eye on your browser.
+Before proceeding to the next step, wait till the application has been updated in your browser.

 ```bash
 kubectl set image deployment/kubern8sdemo kubern8sdemo=mvdmeij/k8sdemo:v5